sfwnsft/Notes-Manager-C/README.md

 # Notes-Manager-C
-A simple and efficient notes manager written in C. It is perfect for storing course notes, code snippets, algorithms, Git commands, or any text-based documents.
+A simple and efficient terminal-based notes manager written in C. It is perfect for storing course notes, code snippets, algorithms, Git commands, or any text-based documents.
 Designed with dynamic memory allocation, this program can handle very large notes without crashing.

 Features:
 1. Add notes of up to 10 MB (~1.6 million words) safely.